OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes-target/index.md

 ```
 -----BEGIN CERTIFICATE-----
-MIIEyDCCArCgAwIBAgIRAOBNYnhYDBamTvQn...
+XXXXXXXXXXXXXXXX...
 -----END CERTIFICATE-----
 ```

 Save this text to a file called `ca.pem`, and upload it to the [Octopus certificate management area](https://oc.to/CertificatesDocumentation).
 The certificate can then be selected in the `cluster certificate authority` field.

 9. Enter the Kubernetes Namespace.
 When a single Kubernetes cluster is shared across environments, resources deployed to the cluster will often be separated by environment and by application, team, or service.
-In this situation, the recommended approach is to create a namespace for each application and environment (e.g., `myapplication-development` and `my-application-production`), and create a Kubernetes service account that has permissions to just that namespace.
+In this situation, the recommended approach is to create a namespace for each application and environment (e.g., `my-application-development` and `my-application-production`), and create a Kubernetes service account that has permissions to just that namespace.

-Where each environment has its own Kubernetes cluster, namespaces can be assigned to each application, team or service (e.g. `myapplication`).
+Where each environment has its own Kubernetes cluster, namespaces can be assigned to each application, team or service (e.g. `my-application`).

 In both scenarios, a target is then created for each Kubernetes cluster and namespace.
-The `Target Role` tag is set to the application name (e.g. `myapplication`), and the `Environments` are set to the matching environment.
+The `Target Role` tag is set to the application name (e.g. `my-application`), and the `Environments` are set to the matching environment.

 When a Kubernetes target is used, the namespace it references is created automatically if it does not already exist.